Point Pleasant Beach, New Jersey: Local government

 Point Pleasant Beach is governed under the borough form of New Jersey municipal government, one of 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
 The governing body is comprised of the mayor and the borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 The mayor is elected directly by the voters to a four-year term of office.
 The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by Point Pleasant Beach is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

-As of 2024, the mayor of Point Pleasant Beach is Republican Doug Vitale, whose term of office ends December 31, 2028.
-Members of the Borough Council are Council President Rosa Crowley (R, 2024), Caryn S. Byrnes (R, 2027), Jack Pasola (R, 2024), Art Gant (R, 2027), Michael Ramos (R, 2024) and Arlene Testa (R, 2025).
+As of 2026, the mayor of Point Pleasant Beach is Republican Doug Vitale, whose term of office ends December 31, 2027.
+Members of the Borough Council are Council President Caryn S. Byrnes (R, 2027), George "Andy" Cortes (R, 2027), Arthur Gant Sr. (R, 2026), Michael M. Ramos (R, 2027), Karen "Kitty" Stillufsen (R, 2028) and Douglas Vitale (R, 2027).

 In February 2020, the borough council selected Caryn S. Byrnes to fill the seat expiring in December 2020 that became vacant following the resignation of Paul Kanitra to take office as mayor.